JiwonChoi-NJIT/NJIT_sperm_simulator/README.md

 To install the stand-alone software for the simulator, please download and run SpermSimulator_V6_00-installer.exe.
 The software has been tested for Windows 10.

 The software was built using the MATLAB Compiler (MATLAB version R2020b) and requires MATLAB Runtime to run.
 The installer should prompt the user to download the MATLAB Runtime.
-One is able to also simply download and install MATLAB Runtime using the following link: https://www.mathworks.com/products/compiler/matlab-runtime.html
+One is able to also download and install MATLAB Runtime using the following link: https://www.mathworks.com/products/compiler/matlab-runtime.html

 The software does not require MATLAB license.